About SecHub

 This makes a local copy of the SecHub project on your computer and goes to the project’s folder

-After starting all servers, some environment variables have to be set.
+Some environment variables have to be set.
 Specifically SECHUB_SERVER

 , SECHUB_USERID